How to Plan for a Divorce

 Assessing Your Financial Situation

-However, you can still assess your financial situation.
-Simply start by listing all assets, debts, and joint accounts.
-Understand your current financial standing, considering aspects that are often overlooked, like insurance policies, retirement accounts, and investments.
-Having a clear picture of your finances is crucial for planning your next steps and future security.
+However, you can begin by listing all assets, debts, and joint accounts.
+Then, you can look for other items like insurance policies, retirement accounts, and investments.
+Having an idea of where you will be starting from post-divorce is necessary to continue planning your next steps and future security.

 Stay anchored with taking steps.